DIY window box planter with easy steps to follow to build your very own! Add character and curb appeal to the front of your home or garden shed.

 - How to Hang a Window Box

-- How Many Plants Should be in a Window Box?
+- How Many Plants Should be in a DIY Window Box Planter?

-- What is the Best Wood to Use for Window Boxes?
+- What is the Best Wood to Use for DIY Window Boxes?

 - Subscribe to Email

 In Missouri, the spring weather is finally making an appearance.
-The greenhouses are filled with plants and it has me anxious to start working in the garden.
+The greenhouses are filled with beautiful flowers, and it has me anxious to start working in my flower bed.

-It seems as though I have a tendency to get in a bit of a hurry, especially when it comes to planting flowers too early.
-In years past, I have lost annuals by putting them out while the days are warm, but the nights are too cool.
+It seems as though I tend to get in a bit of a hurry, especially when it comes to planting annual flowers too early.
+I have lost annuals in years past by putting them out while we have warm weather during the day, but the nights are cool.

 This year, I have added a garden shed to the backyard.
-While small in size, the space will be used for garden tools, seeds, and a place where I can store my beekeeping supplies out of the weather.
+While small in size, the garden shed is a great addition for storing garden tools, seeds, and a place to store my beekeeping supplies out of the weather.

-With a small front porch, and a lot of windows for natural light, the building already has a lot of charm.
-Adding these DIY Simple Window Box Planters gives it so much charm and makes a big impact with a simple design.
+With a small front porch and windows for natural light, the building already has a lot of character.
+Adding these DIY Window Planters gives it so much charm and makes a big impact with a simple design.

 DIY Garden Shed Window Box

 Now, a beautiful garden shed offers a space for storage, work, and a porch for resting.
-It also creates a space for adding more beauty with window boxes, planted flowers and vintage galvanized garden junk filled with perennials or annuals.
+It also creates the perfect way for adding more beauty with window boxes, planted flowers, and vintage galvanized garden junk filled with perennials or annuals.

 - Window boxes are a great way to add color to a home no matter what the season.
-The look can be changed out four times a year, for each season.
-From early spring and summer annuals to hardy frost-resistant flowers, gourds and pumpkins, there are many ways to change the look with the seasons.
+The look can be changed four times a year, for each season.
+From early spring and summer annuals, and fresh herbs to hardy plants, gourds, and pumpkins, there are many ways to change the look with the seasons.

-- Window boxes are an easy way to dress up the exterior of a home or shed and add beauty, character and charm.
+- Window boxes are an easy way to dress up the exterior of your home or garden shed and add beauty, character, and charm.

 - The plastic liners are removable.
 In our area, we experience warm days and cold nights during the early Spring season.
 The plastic liners, filled with flowers, can be lifted out and put inside the garden shed in the evening, This is the best way to get an early start on planting flowers, yet the frost will not kill the flowers when overnight temperatures get below freezing.

-- These DIY simple window box planters are long lasting and will not fall apart since they have no wooden bottom board.
-Water does not sit in the bottom of the box, but instead drains straight out since there is no bottom in the box.
+- These DIY simple window planters are long-lasting and will not fall apart since they have no wooden bottom board.
+Water does not sit in the bottom of the planter box but instead drains straight out since there is no bottom in the box.

-- Gather all of your supplies and be sure to have everything you need.
+- Gather all of your power tools and supplies.
+Be sure to have everything you need.
 Building and creating is something that I love to do, but I hate stopping in mid-project to run to the store for something I forgot.

-- Use long lasting, rot resistant lumber.
-Cedar is one of the best types of wood to use, and is what was used to build the raised garden beds in our backyard.
+- Use long-lasting, rot-resistant lumber.
+Cedar boards are one of the best types of wood to use and are what was used to build the raised garden beds in our backyard.

-- Pre-drill holes to prevent wood pieces from splitting while building the window box.
+- Pre-drill holes to prevent each wood piece from splitting while building the window box.